majeinfo/chaingun/README.md

 e) run in Designer mode (the Web Interface for creating YAML files) :

-	$ cd player/bin
-	$ ./player --mode designer --listen-addr 127.0.0.1:12345
+	$ player design --listen-addr 127.0.0.1:12345

+	The you can browse to the specified address ans starts creating your Playbook...

 f) run in Proxy mode :

-	$ cd player/bin
-	$ ./player --mode proxy --listen-addr 127.0.0.1:12345 --proxy-domain example.com
+	$ player proxy --listen-addr 127.0.0.1:12345 --proxy-domain example.com

 	If you plan to use HTTPS instead of HTTP, make sure the CA of the certificate used by the Proxy is installed in your Browser store.
 One the Proxy os activated, configure your Browser and navigate to the site that must be load-tested.
-	In order to get the Playbook, type <Ctrl-C> in the terminal where you launched the Proxy.
-A prompt asks you if you want to exit(e), to reset(r) the capture or to display the playbook(p).
+	In order to display the Playbook, type <Ctrl-C> in the terminal where you launched the Proxy.
+A prompt will ask you if you want to exit(e), to reset(r) the capture or to display the playbook(p).

 	--listen-addr <IP>:<port> (default is 127.0.0.1:12345) gives the IP and Port the Proxy must be listening to